History of Berliner FC Dynamo (1978–1989): Dominance in the league (1982–1983)

 Frank Terletzki played his 300th league match for BFC Dynamo on the 15th matchday at home against F.C.
 Hansa Rostock on 26 February 1983.
 BFC Dynamo won the match 1-0 after one goal by Wolf-Rüdiger Netz.
 However, the match was not the only cause for celebration.
 Striker Hans-Jürgen Riediger suffered a new injury at the same time.
 Riediger badly injured his knee in the match against F.C.
 Hansa Rostock and would be out for the rest of the season.
-A new friendly match against VfB Stuttgart was arranged in the spring on the initiative of BFC Dynamo President Manfred Kirste.
+A new friendly match against VfB Stuttgart was arranged in the spring on the initiative of BFC Dynamo Chairman Manfred Kirste.
 The match was played in West Germany this time.
 The match ended 4-3 VfB Stuttgart in front of 8,000 spectators at the Neckarstadion on 8 March 1983.
 BFC Dynamo met second-placed 1.
 FC Lokomotive Leipzig at home on the 17th matchday on 12 March 1983.
 Uwe Zötzsche scored 0–1 to 1.
 FC Lokomotive Leipzig on a penalty in the 36th minute.
 Rainer Troppa equalized 1–1 in the 56th minute and Frank Rohde made it 2–1 to BFC Dynamo less than five minutes later.
 BFC Dynamo eventually won the match 2–1 in front of 14,000 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
 The team then defeated SG Dynamo Dresden 1–2 away on the following matchday in front of 38,000 spectators at the Dynamo-Stadion in Dresden on 19 March 1983.
 The match set a new attendance record in Dresden.
 BFC Dynamo then defeated FC Rot-Weiß Erfurt 1–0 at home on the 19th matchday on 2 April 1983.
 Rainer Ernst scored the winning goal in the match.
 The team then met 1.
 FC Magdeburg was away on the 20th matchday on 9 April 1983.
 The team won the match 1–2 in front of 28,000 spectators at the Enrst-Grube-Stadion.
 BFC Dynamo secured the league title after defeating BSG Wismut Aue 1–3 away on the 22nd matchday on 30 April 1983.
 The team was now 10 points ahead of second-placed FC Carl Zeiss Jena with four matches left to play.
 BFC Dynamo then defeated BSG Chemie Böhlen 2–9 away on the following matchday on 7 May 1983.
 Rainer Ernst, Falko Götz and Ralf Sträßer scored two goals each, while Christian Backs and Michael Noack scored one goal each.
 The team finally met second-placed FC Carl Zeiss Jena at home on the last matchday on 28 May 1983.
 BFC Dynamo won the match 2–0.
 Rainer Ernst and Christian Backs scored one goal each.
 BFC Dynamo finished 1982-83 DDR-Oberliga undefeated.
 Hans-Jürgen Riedier was the best goalscorer of BFC Dynamo in the league and the third-best goalscorer of the 1982-83 DDR-Oberliga with 16 goals, despite only being able to play 15 matches before his knee injury.
 By comparison, the best goalscorer in the league, Joachim Streich of 1.
 FC Magdeburg, had scored 19 goals in 25 matches.
 Roland Jüngling retired and Olaf Seier left for 1.
 FC Union Berlin after the season.